What Is PPC?

 - PPC Marketers create campaigns using a PPC platform, such as Google Ads or Facebook ads.

-- Depending on the platform, there are various settings you can configure, like choosing specific audiences, specifying campaign goals, creating different kinds of ads, choosing where you want your ads to appear, and more.
+- Depending on the platform, there are various settings you can configure, like choosing specific audiences, specifying campaign goals, choosing where you want your ads to appear, and more.

 - Before launching a campaign, you can set a specific budget to determine how much money you want to spend on a campaign.